swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 **Request to create and initialize a status list slot**

 In order to create an offer first you have to initialize a status list.
-Please, store the value of "statusRegistryUrl" response field, as it is needed in later steps and will be referenced as $STATUS_REGISTRY_URL.
+Please, store the value of `"statusRegistryUrl"` response field, as it is needed in later steps and will be referenced as `${STATUS_REGISTRY_URL}`.

 <div class="notice--warning">
   The maximum file size of the status list is currently 200kB.
 (Subject to evaluation and might change after public beta).